openmls/openmls/book/src/user_manual/create_group.md

 # Creating groups

-There are two ways to create a group: Either by building an `MlsGroup` directly, or by using an `MlsGroupPattern`.
+There are two ways to create a group: Either by building an `MlsGroup` directly, or by using an `MlsGroupCreateConfig`.
 The former is slightly simpler, while the latter allows the creating of multiple groups using the same configuration.
-See [Group patterns and configuration](./group_config.md) for more details on group parameters.
+See [Group configuration](./group_config.md) for more details on group parameters.

 In addition to the group configuration, the client should define all supported and required extensions for the group.
 The negotiation mechanism for extension in MLS consists in setting an initial list of extensions at group creation time and choosing key packages of subsequent new members accordingly.